Best Compression Garment for Body & Tummy Surgery Patients

 How long do I wear the compression garment?

-Your surgeon will discuss with you how long you will need to wear a compression garment after your tummy tuck.
+Your surgeon will discuss with you how long you will need to wear a compression garment after your abdominoplasty.
 The length of time can vary from person to person but typically you will need to wear your compression garment for a minimum of 6 to 8 weeks following surgery.
-Although this may seem like a long period of time, it is to promote healing and to ensure you gain the best possible results from your tummy tuck.
+Although this may seem like a long period of time, it is to promote healing and to ensure you gain the best possible results.
 In some instances, you’ll only be required to wear a compression garment for a much shorter period of time.

 From a surgical post op perspective, the most beneficial effect will be achieved from wearing your garments day and night for the full 6 – 8 weeks post-surgery.
 The longer the better.